nest-desktop/nest-desktop/docs/lecturer/master/hodgkin-huxley-action-potential.rst

   2. It is difficult to disentangle the effect of sodium channel inactivation and potassium channel activation.
      The former helps terminating the upstroke, the latter causes a downstroke of the membrane potential during a spike.
-     In a simulation, you can record the concentration of m, n and h particles of the Hodgkin-Huxley model for a more precise view on these two processes.
+     In a simulation, you can record the concentration of :code:`h`, :code:`m` and :code:`n` particles of the Hodgkin-Huxley model for a more precise view on these two processes.
      Is such a recording also possible in a biological neuron?

   3. Explore the effect of the specific neurotoxins TTX and TEA on neuronal spiking.